 - The child’s preference

-- Whether or not the relocation will enhance the quality of life for both the relocating parent and child
+- Whether the relocation will enhance the quality of life for both the relocating parent and child

 - The impact the relocation will have on the child’s physical, educational, and emotional development